 Business owners often get stuck on what should be included in their cost of sales.

-A simple way to break this down:
+A simple way to break this down is outlined below:

 - If you stopped paying for a certain expense, could you continue to manufacture the goods or deliver your services?

-Yes – not included in cost of sales. - If you failed to pay for a specific expense would this cause production/delivery of services to grind to a halt?
+- If you failed to pay for a specific expense would this cause production/delivery of services to grind to a halt?

-Yes – included in your cost of sales.
+If the answer is Yes ā this item should be included in your cost of sales.

 - Professional Services (legal, finance, real estate, architects, etc.)